Dr. Doreen M. Houston, Board Chair

 Now retired, Mr. Warren was the Portfolio Manager, RBC Dominion Securities, and began his career in the investment business with A.E.
 Ames & Co. in 1954.
 He has worked in their New York, London, UK and Toronto offices.
 With almost 60 years in the investment industry, Mr. Warren has experience in firm management, investment banking and portfolio management.
 Mr. Warren has also served on the University of Guelph's BetterPlanet Project campaign cabinet, Heritage Trust Board, chaired the Pet Trust Board and remains active as an Honourary Member.
 He has served numerous private enterprises including Countryside Holdings, LifeLearn and several other companies and organizations.

-Dr. Gordon Kirby, Associate Dean of Research and Innovation, Ontario Veterinary College
+Dr. Shayan Sharif, Associate Dean, Research and Graduate Studies, Ontario Veterinary College

 Dr. Stephanie Nykamp, Associate Dean, Clinical Program, Ontario Veterinary College